HutchieV/eodd/content/_index.md

 ---
-author: Prewired.org
+author: "Prewired"
-title: The Emporium of Digital Delights
+title: "The Emporium of Digital Delights"
 ---